Passenger pigeon: Hunting

 By the mid-19th century, railroads had opened new opportunities for pigeon hunters.
-While previously it had proved too difficult to ship masses of pigeons to eastern cities, the access provided by the railroad permitted pigeon hunting to become commercialized.
+While it was once extremely difficult to ship masses of pigeons to eastern cities, railway access permitted pigeon hunting to become commercialized.
 An extensive telegraph system was introduced in the 1860s, which improved communication across the United States, making it easier to spread information about the whereabouts of pigeon flocks.
 After being opened up to the railroads, the town of Plattsburgh, New York, is estimated to have shipped 1.8 million pigeons to larger cities in 1851 alone at a price of 31 to 56 cents a dozen.
 By the late 19th century, the trade of passenger pigeons had become commercialized.
 Large commission houses employed trappers (known as "pigeoners") to follow the flocks of pigeons year-round.
 A single hunter is reported to have sent three million birds to eastern cities during his career.
 In 1874, at least 600 people were employed as pigeon trappers, a number which grew to 1,200 by 1881.
 Pigeons were caught in such numbers that by 1876, shipments of dead pigeons were unable to recoup the costs of the barrels and ice needed to ship them.
 The price of a barrel full of pigeons dropped to below fifty cents, due to overstocked markets.
-Passenger pigeons were instead kept alive so their meat would be fresh when the birds were killed, and sold once their market value had increased again.
+Passenger pigeons were instead kept alive so their meat would be fresh when killed, and sold once their market value had increased.
 Thousands of birds were kept in large pens, though the bad conditions led many to die from lack of food and water, and by fretting (gnawing) themselves; many rotted away before they could be sold.

 Hunting of passenger pigeons was documented and depicted in contemporaneous newspapers, wherein various trapping methods and uses were featured.
 The most often reproduced of these illustrations was captioned "Winter sports in northern Louisiana: shooting wild pigeons", and published in 1875.
-Passenger pigeons were also seen as agricultural pests, since entire crops could be destroyed by feeding flocks.
+Passenger pigeons were also seen as agricultural pests, because feeding flocks could destroy entire crops.
 The bird was described as a "perfect scourge" by some farming communities, and hunters were employed to "wage warfare" on the birds to save grain, as shown in another newspaper illustration from 1867 captioned as "Shooting wild pigeons in Iowa".
 When comparing these "pests" to the bison of the Great Plains, the valuable resource needed was not the species of animals but the agriculture which was consumed by said animal.
 The crops that were eaten were seen as marketable calories, proteins, and nutrients all grown for the wrong species.